mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 ## Section

 If you’ve read this far into my reflection, I thank you for the time you’ve read it.
-I know it’s been a LOT.
+I know it’s a LOT.

 So why did I think that sharing this very long story was the right way for me to come out?
 And why is coming out such a big deal in the first place?
 When someone genuinely admits, "I'm gay," it's so much more than having feelings for the same gender.
 It's difficult to sit down and articulate everything in one sitting.
 That's why I've turned to writing.
 My experience of dating guys isn't every gay person’s experience, much like how straight people go through different dating experiences, but mine is just a glimpse of what it's like to be gay (and Asian) at BYU.
 It's tough, especially when everyone around me is talking about dating and marriage and how much they want it.
 When I began dating guys, that was when I saw that I wanted those things too.
 Many gay guys have told me that their dating experiences haven’t been that great, so I feel fortunate to feel like my experiences have been good overall.
 Not all of them have been good, but I feel like I’ve had an overall positive experience.